25prabhu10/notes/docs/Concepts/Algorithms.md

 Divide & Conquer is an algorithm design paradigm based on multi-branched recursion.
 A divide-and-conquer algorithm works by recursively breaking down a problem into two or more sub-problems of the same or related type, until these become simple enough to be solved directly.
 The solutions to the sub-problems are then combined to give a solution to the original problem.

 - Finding the GCD is an use case of D&C.
-- Check Euclid’s algorithm for GCD.
+- Check Euclid's algorithm for GCD.

 ## Search